|

 Flu activity often increases through late fall and winter.
 Waiting until outbreaks occur can mean lost time, lost productivity, and added stress for your team.
 Now is the time to:

+At Mark’s Cleaning / MCS Building Solutions, we’re proud to support local businesses and facilities with reliable, professional cleaning services year-round — especially when it matters most.
+If you’d like to learn more about our facility cleaning services or discuss a customized flu-season cleaning plan.
 As more businesses look for ways to operate efficiently and sustainably, many are rethinking when cleaning happens — not just how it’s done.
 The question of daytime vs. nighttime cleaning has become a major consideration for facility managers and business owners alike.
 Should cleaning crews come in after hours when the building is empty, or is it time to move toward a day cleaning model that offers more visibility and energy savings?
 At MCS Building Solutions, we’ve worked with a wide range of facilities — from corporate offices to manufacturing sites — and have seen firsthand the advantages and challenges of both approaches.
 Here’s an inside look at the pros and cons of switching from nighttime to daytime cleaning, and how to determine which option is right for your space.
 The Benefits of Daytime Cleaning Energy and Cost Savings One of the most immediate advantages is energy efficiency.
 With cleaners working during regular business hours, lights and HVAC systems don’t have to stay on late into the night.
 That means lower utility bills — and a smaller environmental footprint.
 Increased Visibility and Communication When cleaning staff work during the day, they interact directly with building occupants and management.
 This helps foster stronger relationships, faster feedback, and better understanding of each facility’s needs.
 Enhanced Security Day cleaning eliminates the need for late-night building access, which reduces security risks and after-hours staffing challenges.
 It also means employees don’t have to work alone in empty buildings, creating a safer work environment.
 Continuous Cleanliness Throughout the Day Daytime cleaning teams can tackle messes as they happen — keeping lobbies, restrooms, and common areas consistently fresh and presentable.
 For high-traffic facilities like offices, medical buildings, or schools, that’s a big plus.
 The Challenges of Daytime Cleaning Working Around Occupants Cleaning during the workday means sharing space with office staff, visitors, or customers.
 It takes extra planning and flexibility to avoid disrupting business operations — especially when using equipment like vacuums or floor machines.
 Scheduling Adjustments Not all cleaning tasks can be done efficiently during business hours.
 Deep cleaning, floor refinishing, or large-scale disinfection projects often still require after-hours access to avoid interruptions.
 Employee Preference and Availability Some cleaning professionals prefer evening shifts for the quiet, independent environment or to accommodate family schedules.
 Switching to daytime work may not be ideal for everyone, so communication and flexibility are key.
 Finding the Right Balance The best approach often depends on the type of facility and its operational needs.
 For example:

 At MCS Building Solutions, we work closely with our clients to design cleaning schedules that balance efficiency, safety, and convenience.
 Whether you’re considering a full switch to daytime cleaning or just exploring a hybrid approach, our team can help you find the right fit for your building.
 Final Thoughts